vvksrma/vvksrma.github.io/content/event/example/index.md

   country: ''

 summary: An example talk using Hugo Blox Builder's Markdown slides feature.
-abstract: # Abstract

-Efficient navigation in large railway stations remains a significant challenge for travelers, particularly during peak hours or in unfamiliar settings.
+abstract: Efficient navigation in large railway stations remains a significant challenge for travelers, particularly during peak hours or in unfamiliar settings.

 Our solution introduces a **smart railway station navigation system** that leverages modern technologies to streamline station exploration and enhance passenger convenience.

 The system utilizes an intuitive **mobile application** integrated with the **Google Maps API** for precise navigation and real-time guidance.
 It combines **IoT-enabled sensors** to monitor key station facilities, ensuring travelers receive up-to-date information on crowd density, train schedules, and platform changes. **QR-code-based entry** to station-specific maps ensures easy and accurate access to navigation tools.

-### Key Features:
 - **Real-time train updates**
 - **Voice-guided navigation**
 - **Multi-language support**